 - Then go to the App Limits section and tap on Add Limit option

-- Now you will be presented with a list of apps and you need to decide on which apps to restrict access, tap on the checkbox button to the left of the app category that you want to restrict such as Social Networking.
+- The app will present you with a list of apps, and you need to decide on which apps to restrict access to; tap on the checkbox button to the left of the app category that you want to restrict, such as Social Networking.

-- Choose a time limit for the use of the app category, you can set a time limit for the use of that app category and customize the days that you want this restriction to be active, tap on the Add button to save the settings.
+- Choose a time limit for the use of the app category; you can set a time limit for the benefit of that app category and customise the days that you want this restriction to be active; tap on the Add button to save the settings.

 Once the predefined time limit is set, the app would get locked, and you can always extend the time limit by clicking on “Ask for More Time” and entering the passcode to disable the lock.